ElementsProject/lightning/doc/beginners-guide/backup-and-recovery/advanced-db-backup.md

 To recover:

-- Re-download the `backup` plugin and install Python 3 and the requirements of `backup`.
+- Re-download the `backup` plugin and install Python 3 and [uv](https://docs.astral.sh/uv/getting-started/installation/).
 - `/path/to/backup-cli restore file:///path/to/nfs/mount ${LIGHTNINGDIR}`

 If your backup destination is a network-mounted filesystem that is in a remote location, then even loss of all hardware in one location will allow you to still recover your Lightning funds.